Factbox-What we know so far about the seven aid workers killed in Gaza by Israel

 Those responsible for his and his colleague's deaths must be held accountable, Canada's Minister of Foreign Affairs Melanie Joly said in a social media post that condemned the strikes.

-(Reporting by Lewis Jackson and Alasdair Pal in Sydney; Editing by Michael Perry)
+(Reporting by Lewis Jackson and Alasdair Pal in Sydney; Farouq Suleiman in London; Editing by Michael Perry and Ros Russell)